-Section 2.3 Finding Trigonometric Function Values Using a Calculator
+Section 2.3: Finding Trigonometric Function Values Using a Calculator

-- 1. The CAUTION at the beginning of this section suggests verifying that a calculator is in degree mode by finding $\sin 90^{\circ}$.
-If the calculator is in degree mode, the display should be $\underline{1}$. - 2.
-When a scientific or graphing calculator is used to find a trigonometric function value, in most cases the result is an approximate value.

-- 3. To find values of the cotangent, secant, and cosecant functions with a calculator, it is necessary to find the reciprocal of the reciprocal function value. - 4.
-To determine the cosecant of an angle, we find the reciprocal of the cosine of the angle, but to determine the angle with a given cosecant value, we find the sine inverse of the reciprocal of the value.
+- 1. The CAUTION at the beginning of this section suggests verifying that a calculator is in degree mode by finding sin 90°.
+If the calculator is in degree mode, the display should be $\underline{1}$ . - 2.
+When a scientific or graphing calculator is used to find a trigonometric function value, in most cases the result is an approximate value. - 3.
+To find values of the cotangent, secant, and cosecant functions with a calculator, it is necessary to find the reciprocal of the reciprocal function value. - 4.
+The reciprocal is used before the inverse function key when finding the angle, but after the function key when finding the trigonometric function value.

 For Exercises 5-21, be sure your calculator is in degree mode.
 If your calculator accepts angles in degrees, minutes, and seconds, it is not necessary to change angles to decimal degrees.

 Keystroke sequences may vary on the type and/or model of calculator being used.
-Screens shown will be from a TI-84 Plus calculator.
+Screens shown will be from a TI-83 Plus calculator.
 To obtain the degree (°) and (') symbols, go to the ANGLE menu (2nd APPS).